UCI-Libraries/Python/README.md

 We will use this collaborative document for chatting, taking notes, and sharing URLs and bits of code.

 Syllabus
-Data Intro

-    Intro to data
-    Jargon busting
-    Keyboard shortcuts
-    Plain text formats
-    Naming files
-    Regular expressions
-    Reference...

 The Unix Shell

+1. Introducing the Shell
+2. Navigating Files and Directories
-    Files and directories
+3. Working With Files and Directories
-    History and tab completion
-    Counting and sorting contents in files
-    Pipes and redirection
+4. Pipes and Filters
-    Mining or searching in files
-    Reference...

 Setup

-To participate in a Library Carpentry workshop, you will need access to the software described below.
+You will need access to the software described below.
 In addition, you will need an up-to-date web browser.

 We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the Configuration Problems and Solutions wiki page.
 The Bash Shell